carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .source}

-then after pressing Return key, GAP will display new prompt, but the comment
+then after pressing the Return key, GAP will display new prompt, but the comment
 will be written to the log file.
 To check that this works, open another terminal
 window, locate the log file and print it using `cat` to verify this.